mariaadelaide/static-seed/README.md

     $ npm install
     ```

-2. Remove this `README.md` file, fill in `README.md.template` accordingly and rename to remove the template suffix.
+2. Remove this `README.md` file, fill in `README.md.template` accordingly and rename to remove the `.template` suffix.

 3. Setup all the required `.env` variables for deployment config.
-Keep in mind that **one shouldn't ever commit 'secrets' /passwords on `.env` file**, but place them instead on a just local override `.env.local` (being ignored)
+Keep in mind that **one shouldn't ever commit 'secrets' /passwords on `.env` file**, but place them instead on a local override `.env.local` file (being ignored).

 ## Usage